aponica/assert-properties-js/README.md

 ### Example 1: Assert All Properties ("and")

-Assert the object passed in as the first argument includes all of the property names specified by the second argument:
+Assert the hash (dictionary object) passed in as the first argument includes all of the property names specified by the second argument:

 ```javascript
 const fAssertProperties = require( '@aponica/assert-properties-js' );